tartley/tartley.github.io/README.md

 # TODO

-* Links to picasa

 * favicon?

-* What's that github auth error about on starting local server?

-* comments
+* comments - display existing.
 * links to #comments exist
 * suggest a place to leave new comments?
 In the post template?